mplanchard/speedy/posts/adding-tags-4.md

 the compiler that I wanted the `tag_map` to live for as long as the constructed instance.
 This led me to a [really great Stack Overflow question](https://stackoverflow.com/questions/32300132/why-cant-i-store-a-value-and-a-reference-to-that-value-in-the-same-struct).
-The top answer there does an excellent job of describing why this is a problem, even though from a naïve it seems like it shouldn't be.
+The top answer there does an excellent job of describing why this is a problem, even though from a naïve perspective it seems like it shouldn't be.

 Basically, it's important to understand that lifetime isn't necessarily referring to the lifetime of the thing the reference points to.
 It's instead